We are very grateful to have volunteers working with us on the Sydney Gardens Project, including The Friends of Sydney Gardens.

 - Digital photography skilling up, in still and moving image

 - Tour guiding and leading walks and talks

 - Interpretation masterclass for 'Know Your Place' and generating digital content

 - Mentoring others: mental health first aid training, safeguarding and policies

 Sign up to our mailing list for upcoming events and activities, and project updates.

-In November 2017, we recreated the historic Labyrinth that was an original feature of the 18th Century Pleasure Gardens, by mowing it into the former Bowls Club Lawn (on the left hand side of the park up from the main entrance) - watch the short film about recreating the Labyrinth .
+In November 2017, with the help of volunteers, we recreated the historic Labyrinth that was an original feature of the 18th Century Pleasure Gardens, by mowing it into the former Bowls Club Lawn (on the left hand side of the park up from the main entrance) - watch the short film about recreating the Labyrinth .